Survey Abandonment Guide: Causes, Impact & Solutions

 💁♀️Pro Tip:

-If a large percentage of your target audience primarily takes surveys from mobile devices or you’re running a mobile app survey, it’s best to limit your questions to only a few and those too that respondents can answer quickly.
+If a large percentage of your target audience primarily takes surveys from mobile devices or you’re running a mobile app survey, it’s best to limit your questions to only a few and those that respondents can answer quickly.

 Provide Multi-Language Support